CyclotronResearchCentre/bidsme/README.md

 BIDScoin was designed for supporting different types of data (MRI, PET, EEG...) and various data-files format.
 This is achieved using object-oriented approach.

-Each data-type is vewed as sub-module of `Modules` and inherits from base class `baseModule`, which defines the majority of logic needed for bidsification.
+Each data-type is viewed as sub-module of `Modules` and inherits from base class `baseModule`, which defines the majority of logic needed for bidsification.

-The sub-modules main classes (e.g. `Modules/MRI/MRI.py`) defines the bids-related information defines for this particular data-type, like the list of needed metadata for json sidecar file or list of modalities and entities.
+The sub-modules main classes (e.g. `Modules/MRI/MRI.py`) defines the bids-related information defines for this particular data-type, like the list of needed metadata for JSON sidecar file or list of modalities and entities.

 Finally for each data-type, several file-formats are treated by a separate class, that inherits from corresponding data-type class (e.g. `Modules/MRI/Nifti_SPM12.py`).